A student in Russia needs USD 300 to 400 per month on average or USD 3,000 to 4,000 per academic year (September to June).

 See more details in the "Healthcare" section.

-According to official information, the minimum shopping basket (including bread, pasta, meat, fish, vegetables, fruit, milk, and sugar) in Russia costs from 3,500 to 5,000 roubles (USD 58-83) a month depending on the region.
+According to official information, the minimum shopping basket (including bread, pasta, meat, fish, vegetables, fruit, milk, and sugar) in Russia costs 4209 roubles (USD 65) a month.
 Russians estimate their monthly meal expenses to fall between 8,000 and 20,000 roubles (USD 130 to 330).
 Much depends on the region where people live and what and where they buy (corner shop, supermarket, market).

 An average lunch check in Moscow cafes and restaurants ranges from 700 to 2,000 roubles (USD 12-35), while a set lunch costs between 230 and 404 roubles (USD 4-7).
 Fast-food prices are even lower.